worldline/angular-training/docs/src/services/README.md

 </CodeGroupItem>
 </CodeGroup>

-5. Conditionally show the Logout button depending on the `loggedIn` status of the user
+5. Conditionally show the Logout button depending on the `loggedIn` status of the user.
+Use a getter in the `app.component.ts` file to pass data from the service to the template (it is good practive to always declare a service as private in the component class).
 6. Use a navigation guard to redirect the user who wants to access the film search page to `/login` if they are not authenticated (make the CanActivate return true if the route can be accessed else return a `UrlTree` via the `createUrlTree` method of the `Router` service).
 To future-proof the guard, add a returnUrl as a queryParam to the returned `UrlTree` so that the `LoginFormComponent` knows where to navigate back to after authentication and modify the `LoginFormComponent` accordingly.
 To generate the navigation guard use the following CLI command:

 ```sh